sheatsley/cats/README.md

 - gadgets: type, health, enegy cost, bonus type, bonus modifier

 For example, `body, pyramid, 2, 1, 2, 120, 13, minigun, 1.00` describes a
-pyramid body, with 2 weapon slots, 1 gadget slot, 2 wheels, 120 base health, and a 100% bonus modifier for miniguns.
+pyramid body, with 2 weapon slots, 1 gadget slot, 2 wheels, 120 base health, 13
+total energy, and a 100% bonus modifier for miniguns.
 At this time, [Ultimate Machines](https://catsthegame.fandom.com/wiki/Ultimate_Machines) are not properly supported.